 In 1990, Jeff and Jean Smith came to work with the congregation and to train under Bill Cavender.
 Jeff was an engineer that had worked for Corning and was just beginning to preach.
 The Cavenders were in Cullman till 1991 and Jeff and his family worked with the congregation until 1992.

 When the Smiths left there was a period of several months before a new preacher could relocate.
 Roscoe and Betti Knight were moving back to Cullman from the Tampa area and Roscoe agreed to preach until Bob Dickey arrived.
 Roscoe continued to preach and teach part time until they moved in 2005 to be closer to their family in Arkansas.

 Bob and Charlotte Dickey worked with the South Cullman church from 1992-1996 followed by Mason and Louise Harris from 1997-2006.
 During his last few years here, Mason moved into semi-retirement and Mike and Paula Waters filled the void.
 In July of 2006, Jim and Paige Deason moved to Cullman to work with the church.

 Several men have worked alongside Jim Deason through a preacher-training program, including Will and Joanie Dilbeck, Jeremy and Laura Pascall, and Nick and Katie Woods.
 All three families are currently preaching the gospel on a full time basis.

-Over the 40 year history of the South Cullman church, in addition to the original elders ten other men have served in that capacity.
+Over the 40 year history of the South Cullman church, in addition to the original elders eleven other men have served in that capacity.
 They are, Bill Cavender, Tommy Day, Jim Deason, Duane Derrick, Neil Hayes, Ron Kochik, Tim Loveless, Newman McClellan, James Metcalf, Randy Parris, and Ancil Wallace.